santanuroul123/argocd-in-one-shot/09_security_scaling/github_sso.md

   > Organisation name should be unique, create accordingly and note it.

-- Skip this step for now, you can add more people to this organisation.
+- Skip below step for now, you can add more people to this organisation.

   ![skip](output_images/image-19.png)

-- Make your organisation visiblity `public` by going in `<your_org>/people` and make it public.
+- Make your visibility in organisation is `public` by going in `<your_org>/people` and make it public.

   ![alt text](output_images/image-23.png)